Skip to content

 What you wear on a winer ride is super important.
 Go for layers rather than one warm jacket and have a bag/backpack with you to be able to take some layers off when it's getting warmer.
 This will help keep your body temperature regulated throughout your ride.
 And don't forget your gloves!

-Riding through frozen puddles is fun - but can be risky
+Riding through frozen puddles is fun but can end up badly if you're not careful

 Plan ahead to give yourself the option of cutting your journey short if needed - days are shorter at this time of year so trains may provide more realistic options for getting home again safely.